How to print on fabric: The right techniques for fabric printing

 People choose this method because it’s quick, much more sustainable and we can use it on both natural and synthetic fibres.
 Also, cotton materials retain the ink well, giving designs excellent clarity.

-People use very versatile material because it is so elastic and the body moves without being restricted.
+People use this very versatile material because it is so elastic and the body moves without being restricted.
 It’s also very long-lasting and has the ability to breathe.
 No wonder it’s one of the most popular textiles in the garment industry.

 We often use a class of synthetic fibres called lycra fibre.
 People gave this trademarked brand name to this specific class of synthetic elastic fibres.